Coaches at Colby College push for equal pay, treatment

 The six head coaches who have filed the complaint are Terren Allen (softball), Tracey Cote (women's and men's nordic skiing), Karen Henning (women’s lacrosse), Kristin Shaw (women’s soccer), Kelly Terwilliger (field hockey), and Holley Tyng (women’s ice hockey).

-The six coaches said they've reported their concerns to administrators on at least nine different occasions.
+The six coaches say they've reported their concerns to administrators on at least nine different occasions.

-To explain the pay discrepancy, the coaches said they were told by administrators that male coaches have a "higher market value."
+To explain the pay discrepancy, the coaches say they were told by administrators that male coaches have a "higher market value."

-The coaches also said they were told that male coaches are better self-advocates than female coaches and that the men have been better at “negotiating“ higher salaries and benefit packets.
+The coaches also say they were told that male coaches are better self-advocates than female coaches and that the men have been better at “negotiating“ higher salaries and benefit packets.

-The coaches said some of the information and evidence they have to support their case of unequal pay structures, bonuses, secondary assignments, etc., was given to them by the male coaching staff.
+The coaches say some of the information and evidence they have to support their case of unequal pay structures, bonuses, secondary assignments, etc., was given to them by the male coaching staff.

 NEWS CENTER Maine obtained a copy of the complaint through an anonymous source.
 It can be found in full here: